Weekly rides begin in late April and end in late September. Rides are about two hours long with five to 10 riders per

-Level One: As a general rule, new riders should start in Level One and progress through the levels as their skills improve.
+Level One: As a general rule, people new to MTB riding should start in Level One and progress through the levels as their skills improve.
 As you progress with the club, we will promote you when we feel you are ready.
-If you are new to the club and do not feel you should ride in Level One, an existing club member must sponsor you in order to join that level.
+If you are new to the club and do not feel you should ride in Level One, speak to the ride coordinator to determine which level you may be best suited.

 Level Two: This level offers a slightly faster pace for the experienced rider and the trails will include some minor hill climbing and single-track riding through forests.
 The difficulty will be moderate with technical trails kept to a minimum at the beginning of the season.
 This is a social and friendly ride for all ages.
 10+ km.

 Level Four: The pace and technical levels have increased and although it is still social, you will hear the patter of little feet impatiently tapping the ground if you are holding up the group too long.
 At this level you should be able to ride up/down/over just about anything.
 All Level Four riders spend some time in Level Three before joining this group.

 Level Five: This is a fast technical ride and there is minimal stopping and waiting.
 If you do not belong in this group and are too slow getting to the waiting point, you will be politely advised this group might not be for you.